Page medically reviewed by Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton in January 2022.

 How long does SAD last?

 SAD can affect different people for different amounts of time.
-Typically, those suffering from SAD will do so during winter as these months are when people are exposed to less natural daylight.
+Typically, people suffering from SAD will do so during winter as these months are when people are exposed to less natural daylight.
 As spring comes around and natural light increases, the symptoms of SAD often start to ease.
-The symptoms of seasonal affective disorder can recur each winter and continue until spring.
+The symptoms of SAD can return each winter and continue until spring.

 Some symptoms you may experience in the winter months include:

-For those with mild symptoms of seasonal affective disorder, working in more brightly-lit areas and keeping blinds wide open during the day can ease symptoms.
+For people with mild symptoms of SAD, working in more brightly-lit areas and keeping blinds wide open during the day can ease symptoms.
 Making time for exercise outdoors such as cycling to work or regular walks can also be beneficial.

-If the signs you're experiencing align with that of seasonal depression, you can bring in one or two tweaks to your daily routine to help you deal with symptoms and continue to enjoy your life as normally as possible.
+If the symptoms you're experiencing sound like seasonal depression, you can bring in one or two tweaks to your daily routine to help you deal with your symptoms and continue to enjoy your life as normally as possible.

 SAD can affect your mood, which might make you not feel like doing some of the below.
-So remember to only if you feel well enough to do so.
+So remember, only do these if you feel well enough to.

 Tips for coping with SAD include: